-The DYSPLA INTERNATIONAL MOVING IMAGE FESTIVAL is the world's first festival dedicated to screening the visual innovation of dyslexic and neurodiverse story makers, showcasing a collection of moving images dedicated to exploring dyslexic narratives.
+DYSPLA INTERNATIONAL MOVING IMAGE FESTIVAL is the world's first festival dedicated to screening the visual innovation of dyslexic and neurodiverse story makers.
+The one-day event aim's to explore the term 'dyslexic aesthetic' and act as a foundation for further research into the term, 'dyslexic narrative'.

 Awards & Prizes